carlfranklin/AddIdentityServer/README.md

 ![image-20230717122838144](images/image-20230717122838144.png)

 Once you click this link, you can look in the **dbo.AspNetUsers** table, and see that the **EmailConfirmed** field in your user record has been set to *True*.
-If you do not do this, authentication will fail.
+If it is set to *False*, authentication will fail.

 ![image-20230717122858261](images/image-20230717122858261.png)